 Supervision of Children

 Under the Early Years and Child Care Act it is required that every operator shall ensure that every child who is attendance in a child care centre is supervised by an adult at all times.
 No child will be supervised by a person under the age of 18 years of age.
 Only employees of Kids’ Campus Child Care Centre will have direct unsupervised access to children in attendance at Kids’ Campus.
 Volunteers or students will not be counted as staff ratio or left to supervise children under any circumstance.

 The staff at Kids’ Campus Child Care Centre has a legal obligation to report any suspicions of child abuse to the Children’s Aid Society.

 Requirement to Post Serious Occurrences in Licensed Child Care Programs

 The safety and well-being of each child is priority at Kids’ Campus Child Care Centre.
 The staff work diligently to provide an environment that is safe, nurturing and responsive to meet the needs of the children; however, occurrences can sometimes take place that are considered serious.

-As of November 1, 2011, all serious occurrences that happen within Kids’ Campus Child Care Centre will be posted on a Serious Occurrence Notification Form beside the child care license located at the front entrance of the centre.
+All serious occurrences that happen within the Kids’ Campus Child Care Centre will be posted on a Serious Occurrence Notification Form beside the child care license located at the front entrance of the centre.
 The serious occurrence notification form will stay posted for ten days from the last update made on the form.
-It is important to mention that this is a new requirement that pertains to all licensed child care centres in Ontario.

 It is important to note that a serious occurrence does not necessarily mean that the child care centre is out of compliance with licensing requirements or that any child is at risk.
 This process is in place to ensure that all parents have increased access to information about serious occurrences in licensed child care.